 The period of time between now and when you stop saving for retirement and begin enjoying retirement will impact the calculations considerably.
 The longer you have time on your side slowly compounding your portfolio, the larger your nest egg will be.

-A 30-year old individual setting aside $5,500 per year into a Roth IRA (plus $1,000 catch up contribution once they reach age 50) and earning a consistent 7% return will have $840,412 if they retire at age 65.
+A 30-year old individual setting aside $5,500 per year into a Roth IRA (plus $1,000 catch up contributions once they reach age 50) and earning a consistent 7% return will have $840,412 if they retire at age 65.
 The same person will only have $570,685 at retirement if they hang it up five years earlier.

 The Retirement Seesaw